devenpatel2/PhotoBooth/README.md

    - USBCam (--usbcam)
    - Dummy (--dummy)
 ```
-python app.py --digi
+python app.py --webcam
 ```
 Images are stored in **Images/image** and **Images/rescaled** directories.
 The **image** directory contains the full-size image and the **rescaled** has the resized images.
 The rescaled images are sent to front end, to for speed, since with DSLR, these images can be as big as *5184x3456* in size.

+Open the url [http://localhost:5000/index.html](http://localhost:5000/index.html) (Or the corresponding IP if running it on a different machine)